 King of Hearts: [running after Alice using his giant crown as a megaphone] YOU HEARD WHAT HER MAJESTY SAID!
 OFF WITH HER HEAD!

-- The Cheshire Cat as well.
+- Adaptational Jerkass: The Cheshire Cat.
 In the book, he's pretty much Alice's only friend and helps guide her in his own, unique way.
 Here, he gets her in trouble with just about every appearance.

 - Adipose Rex: The Queen of Hearts.

-- Amazing Technicolor Wildlife: The Cheshire Cat.
+- Amazing Technicolor Wildlife: The blue Caterpillar, as per the book, and the Cheshire Cat.
 Indeed, this adaptation seems to have led to later adaptations making the Cheshire Cat that brilliant mix of purple and pink.

 - And Starring: The opening credits list "And Introducing Kathryn Beaumont," although she had already been in relatively small roles in other films.

-- Art Shift: Wonderland has more abstract, boldly-colored backgrounds compared to the riverbank where Alice's sister read to her and Dinah.
+- Art Shift: Wonderland has more abstract, boldly-colored backgrounds compared to the riverbank where Alice's sister reads to her and Dinah.

 - Barefoot Cartoon Animal: The White Rabbit and Bill the lizard.